-Map of Life is seeking software engineers and database architect to work with our growing team of developers and scientists at Yale University in New Haven, Connecticut.
+Map of Life is seeking a Full-stack Software Engineer, Data Analyst, and Mobile App Developer to join our growing team of developers and scientists at Yale University in New Haven, Connecticut.

 The positions will be based Yale University, with close collaborative links to our partners worldwide.
 The Yale BGC Center connects biodiversity scientists from across campus and hosts a range of speaker and workshop events.
 It supports research and training around the use of new technologies and data flows for model-based inference and prediction of biodiversity distributions and changes at large spatial and taxonomic scales.
 Flagship Center projects include Map of Life and associated activities supporting the Half-Earth Map and the development of GEO BON Species Population Essential Biodiversity Variables.
 For animal movement data we partnered with the Icarus Initiative, a space station-based near-global GPS animal movement observation system, and Movebank, which supports the management and integration of movement data.
 For camera trapping data we are members of the Wildlife Insights initiative.
 Other Center initiatives include the integration of phylogenetic information with spatial distributions (e.g., VertLife), and the NASA-supported development and application of remote sensing-informed layers for biodiversity modelling (EarthEnv).

 Much of the technical development work in the Center connects to Map of Life (MOL).
 MOL aims to support effective and global biodiversity education, monitoring, research and decision-making by assembling and integrating a wide range of knowledge about species distributions and their dynamics over time.
 Built on a scalable web platform geared for large biodiversity and environmental data, MOL provides best-possible species distribution information together with a range of data and biodiversity indicator products.
 These products in turn underpin analytics and mapping for the Half-Earth Project.